d1s-c0rd/d1s-guns/README.md

 **IMPORTANT**: Weapons can inherit the attachments table (e.g., the G36C inherits the AR-15 `selectableMods` table) from other weapons or use shared tables (many pistols use the same `weapons.genericPistolMods` table, and my P226 does as well).
 As a side effect, any override of the `selectableMods` table will be replicated across every other weapon using the same table (whether inherited or shared) due to reference assignment to the table.

+#### DLC data support

+If you are using data from DLCs in your mod (either by inheriting properties or modifying them) you should account for the possibility that the user does not own the DLC.
+Attempting to start the game with a mod that tries referencing nonexistent data will cause the program to crash: it is then necessary to prepare safety nets and manage fallbacks.

+I have included a couple of examples on how to handle DLC checks: in `main.lua` there is an example of how to manage the loading of modules, while in the LC Charger file you will find an example of how to handle properties from DLCs.
+An alternative could also be to separate modules that use DLC data into their own mod.
+The choice on how to handle DLC support is ultimately up to you.

 ### Properties

 Please check the P226 file for detailed documentation of the basic properties of weapons.